devchauhan97/pouchdb/README.md

-# Create Offline  Distributed System Web Apps Using  PouchDB
+# Create Offline  Distributed System Web Application Using  PouchDB

 Dharmender chauhan teaches you to build offline web apps using  PouchDB to store data locally and sync to a PouchDB DB.